unoplatform/uno.extensions/doc/Learn/Navigation/Advanced/HowTo-UseNavigationView.md

 Choosing the right control for your navigation needs is important, and one common choice is `NavigationView`.
 This control adapts to different screen sizes and offers a uniform top-level navigation experience. `NavigationView` is a great option for adaptive, customizable, and mobile-friendly navigation.
 The Uno Platform extensions for navigation provide built-in support for using `NavigationView` and `NavigationViewItem` to switch between views.
 This tutorial will show you how to configure a `NavigationView` for use with the navigation extensions.

+> [!NOTE]
+> This guide uses predefined code created by the Uno Template using the `Recommended` preset, however, it uses the `MVVM` approach for the examples instead of `MVUX` defined in the `Recommended` preset.

 ## Step-by-steps

 > [!IMPORTANT]